endeavorcomm/le-cms/setup-cert-mgmt-system.md

     Now try logging into the machine, with:   "ssh 'certbot@remote-ip-address'" and check to make sure that only the key(s) you wanted were added.

+then try connecting to the remote server

     ssh 'certbot@remote-ip'

-enter certbot's password and you should be logged in (you may not need to enter password) now type exit to close the session then connect again, and you shouldn't be prompted for the password this time
+enter the certbot user's password and you should be logged in (you may not need to enter password) now type exit to close the session then connect again, and you shouldn't be prompted for the password this time